 The Charlotte Opportunity

 Charlotte’s pipeline is very strong, with 306 hotels currently open and 66 to be built, generating 8,970 more rooms.
-Supply is up 1.1% and demand is up 3.1%.
+Supply is up 1.1 percent and demand is up 3.1 percent.
 A mixed-use development is planned for northeast Mecklenburg County from Charlotte-based MPV Properties, which will feature residences, retail stores and a hotel with 120 rooms.
 The city center is seeing the most traction with $2 billion worth of development projects in 2016 and another $2.7 billion in 2017.

 Current projects taking place:

-- A 300-room dual-branded Residence Inn and AC Hotel by Marriot will open in 2018 on top of the EpiCentre
+- A 300-room dual-branded Residence Inn and AC Hotel by Marriott will open in late 2017/early 2018 on top of the EpiCentre

-- A 250-room Embassy Suites by BPR Properties will open across from the Nascar Hall of Fame in 2017
+- A 250-room Embassy Suites by BPR Properties opened across from the Nascar Hall of Fame in March 2017

 Past valuations and transactions that speak to the current opportunity include: